Illinois FCCL (Firearm Concealed Carry License) Frequently Asked Questions

 The 3-hour refresher class costs $50

 Bring your own ammo to qualify.
 The NRA specifies that only factory-made ammo be used in NRA classes.
 There is no ammo type requirement by law for ILCCL live fire.
-The application fee for an Illinois License to Carry either initial or renewal is $150 if you are an Illinois resident, and $300 for residents of any other state.
+The application fee for an Illinois License to Carry either initial or renewal is $150 if you are an Illinois resident, and $300 for residents of Arkansas, Mississippi, Texas, and Virginia.